by Dr. Lawrence Wilson

 Rest, exercise and good eating habits.
 These are important to prevent all illness, including cardiovascular conditions.
-Some exercise is also helpful although with a nutritional balancing program, vigorous exercise is not needed or helpful.
+Some exercise is also helpful although with a development program, vigorous exercise is not needed or helpful.

 SALT-EATING AS A CAUSE OF HEART DISEASE

-Doctors say that people with high blood pressure should eating salt.
+Doctors say that people with high blood pressure should not eat salt.
 They are correct that one should stop all common table salt.
 It is a horrible, mineral-depleted product.

 STIMULANTS AND THE CARDIOVASCULAR SYSTEM